glorialulu/TSNet/docs/examples.rst

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 6-10

-3. Add leak, and specify the emitter coefficient.
+3. Define background leak, and specify the emitter coefficient.
+    The leak will be included in the initial condition calculation.

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 12-14